VeritasX/Munchkin-Character-Strength-and-Level-Calculator/README.md

 As well as keep track of their level.

 #Disclaimers
-This Project has a UI however currently the experience is only for mobile, I plan to add a desktop UI Shortly.
+This Project has a UI however currently the experience is only for mobile, I plan to add a desktop soon.